scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 argument.
 This allows researchers to leverage existing library functions while experimenting with improvements to specific components.
-Although this seems simple and obvious, from a practical standpoint, the monolithic designs and lack of interoperability between different research codebases has often made this difficult in the past.
+Although this seems simple and obvious, from a practical standpoint the monolithic designs and lack of interoperability between different research codebases has historically made this difficult.

-Finally, we strive for readable code, thorough documentation, and exhaustive testing.
+Finally, we strive for readable code, thorough documentation and exhaustive testing.
 All development is conducted on GitHub.
 We apply modern software development practices, such as continuous integration testing (via Travis [#]_) and coverage (via Coveralls [#]_).